First US lunar lander in more than 50 years rockets toward moon with commercial deliveries

 The Pittsburgh company aims to be the first private business to successfully land on the moon, something only four countries have accomplished.
 But a Houston company also has a lander ready to fly, and could beat it to the lunar surface, taking a more direct path.

 “First to launch.
-First to land is TBD,” to be determined, Thornton noted.
+First to land is TBD” — to be determined, said Astrobotic chief executive John Thornton.

 NASA gave the two companies millions to build and fly their own lunar landers.
 The space agency wants the privately owned landers to scope out the place before astronauts arrive while delivering NASA tech and science experiments as well as odds and ends for other customers.
 Astrobotic’s contract for the Peregrine lander: $108 million.